 The Society is trying to put the GNR’s employees on a similar research footing as, for instance, carriage and wagon design, signalling, timetables services – ‘normal’ areas of research.

-The Society has two Genealogy Officers who help members of the public find what information that may have survived, and also suggest other areas that may help.
+The Society has a Genealogy Officer who helps members of the public find what information that may have survived, and also suggest other areas that may help.

 We have an intimate knowledge of the surviving records and where they are housed, as well as a wide knowledge of more traditional genealogy and family history techniques with which to help people wanting to know more about their GNR relations, including access to the many family history websites.

-In addition, our Genealogy Officers are building a huge database of GNR employees – bringing all the many and varied surviving sources into one searchable database.
-Already, it contains the names and details of nearly 20,000 individuals and is growing daily.
+In addition, our Genealogy Officer is building a huge database of GNR employees – bringing all the many and varied surviving sources into one searchable database.
+Already, it contains the names and details of over 24,000 individuals and is growing daily.
 We also have a growing collection of employee photographs.

 As part of this employee project, we are also researching about 950 GNR employees who died as a result of The Great War.
 It is hoped that a series of regional books giving details of the men who made the ultimate sacrifice will be forthcoming.